emilePi/Diffusion-models-for-Gaussian-distributions-Exact-solutions-and-Wasserstein-errors/README.md

 ## Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors

-The following code provides figures and table of the preprint  [Emile Pierret,Bruno Galerne (2024).
-Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors. arXiv preprint arXiv:2405.14250.](https://arxiv.org/abs/2405.14250).
-You can use it with your own scheme and data.
 The following code provides figures and table of the preprint  [Emile Pierret,Bruno Galerne (2025).
 Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors.
 Accepted at ICML 2025](https://openreview.net/forum?id=bxYbxzCI2R).
 You can use it with your own scheme and data.

 The code reproduces Figure 1 with the following graphs